-The SPRC Training Institute provides an ever-expanding array of curricula designed to build capacity for suicide prevention in state, tribal, local, and community-based organizations.
-These high-quality curricula reflect the emphasis on training found in the National Strategy for Suicide Prevention, and in that spirit, are provided at the lowest cost possible to individuals and communities across the country.
-Descriptions of each of the Institute’s course offerings follow.
-If you have questions about a particular course or suggestions for additional offerings, please contact us at email@example.com.
+The SPRC Training Institute provides an ever-expanding array of training resources designed to build capacity for suicide prevention among public health, medical, and behavioral health professionals, education and social service agency staff and many others.
+These high-quality products reflect the emphasis on training found in the National Strategy for Suicide Prevention, and in that spirit, are provided at no charge or the lowest cost possible to individuals and communities across the country.
+Descriptions of each of the Institute’s offerings follow.
+If you have questions about a particular course or suggestions for additional offerings, please contact us at firstname.lastname@example.org.

-SPRC, in partnership with the American Association of Suicidology (AAS), developed a one-day competencies-based curriculum for mental health professionals.
-Click on the link above to find a description of the workshop, trainers who can deliver it in your community, and a schedule of upcoming workshops.
-For more information, contact Isaiah Branton, at 202-572-3789.
+AMSR provides mental health professionals with a research-informed, skills-based training.
+The training was created by SPRC in partnership with the American Association of Suicidology (AAS) and is delivered in person over the course of a day.
+Click on the link above to find a description of the workshop, trainers who can deliver it in a particular community, and a schedule of upcoming workshops.
+For more information, contact email@example.com.

 These webinars are designed to help practitioners gain up-to-date information about the science of suicide prevention and its real-world applications.
 View the archives of past webinars, including recordings and supplemental materials from each session.
 Both the live events and the archives are available at no charge.